Public Service Illinois (IL) Rank #24 of 50

 90th Percentile $100,700

 The largest employment areas for police officers in Illinois include Chicago, Aurora, Naperville, and Rockford.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Police Officer in Illinois